 I’m determined to overcome this, and I’m sure with enough practice I will get better over time.
 But the fact is that any dessert I try to bake is pretty much inedible.

-I was so thankful to get the recipe from her, now that I have my own children who I want to experience that sense of home as I did with our family recipe.
-But, I was really nervous about trying this recipe given my current baking skills.
+I was so thankful to get the recipe from her, especially now that I have my own children.
+I want them to experience that sense of home just like I did with our special family recipe.

-I’ll go ahead and tell you that, even with a really bad track record in baking, I was able to make this easy banana bread recipe like a total pro!
+Thankfully there was no reason for me to be so worried, even with a really bad baking track record, I was able to make this easy banana bread recipe like a total pro!

-So even if you aren’t as experienced in the kitchen, or are cursed when it comes to baking, this recipe is as easy as it is delicious.
+So even if you aren’t as experienced in the kitchen, or feel like you are cursed when it comes to baking this recipe is as easy as it is delicious.
 If I can do it, so can you!

-If you’re in a hurry and have bananas that are borderline going bad on your kitchen counters, jump down to the bottom of this post to print out the recipe!
+If you’re in a hurry and have bananas that are borderline going bad on your kitchen counters, feel free to jump down to the bottom of this post to print out the recipe!

 You May Also Like: 100+ Back To School Kids Lunch Ideas